Cycling hotels in France: Accommodation for cyclists

-Don’t worry if staying at a cycling hotel in France does not suit your travel plans as we have found that most hotels could be considered “bike-friendly”.
+Don’t worry if staying at a cycling hotel in France does not suit your travel plans as we have found that most hotels could be considered “cycle-friendly”.
 On our last trip, we cycle-toured for a couple of weeks and stayed in hotels along the way.
 In all instances, they had places for us to securely store our bikes making sure they were safe.
-Check out our page on the different types of accommodation available in France.
+We have a separate page that discusses the various types of accommodation in France if you are unsure of what is available.

 Clicking on the name of the property links to their website and you can also filter properties by region making it easier to find the property for you.